bruli/php-git-hooks/README.md

     phpmd:         true
 ```

-... or you can copy php-git-hooks.yml.sample that exists in vendor/bruli/php-git-hooks.
+... or you can copy php-git-hooks.yml.sample from vendor/bruli/php-git-hooks.

 ### Config file for phpunit.
 If you want use phpunit tool, you must create a phpunit.xml.dist in your project root directory.